aws/amazon-freertos/README.md

 ```
 git config --global core.symlinks true
 ```
 In addition to this, either enable [Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) or, whenever using a git command that writes to the system (e.g. `git pull`, `git clone`, and `git submodule update --init --recursive`), use a console elevated as administrator so that git can properly create symbolic links for this repository.
-If you do not do this, symbolic links will be written as normal files with the symbolic links' paths in them as text.
+Otherwise, symbolic links will be written as normal files with the symbolic links' paths in them as text.
 [This](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) gives more explanation.

 To clone using HTTPS:
 ```